 Note: Typically, you cannot get academic credit retroactively, i.e. you can't fill out an independent study learning contract for an internship that has already passed.
 So, please plan ahead and follow the steps above before you start your internship

 Does ENEC 493 count as a 400-level course towards your major/minor?
 ENEC 393 and ENEC 493 are graded as Pass/Fail, so they do not count as a 400-level course towards your major.
 However, they can count as an elective for the sustainability minor.
 For more information about this, please see UNC's General Education Curriculum and Degree Requirements page.
-For BA sustainability track majors, ENEC 393 and 493 fulfill one of the "communication and research" skill slots.
-Note that you may encounter some resistance to using ENEC 493 to fulfill a slot if you received less than 3 credits for it!

 Do ENEC 493 or ENEC 393 count as Experiential Education (EE) credit?
 Yes!
 For more information about this, please see UNC's General Education Curriculum and Degree Requirements page.

 How can I find a faculty advisor?
 Students who don't already have a faculty advisor in mind will meet weekly with EcoStudio staff to discuss their projects, ask questions, get help, and interact with peers.
+You can also contact a favorite professor directly and ask them to serve in this capacity.
+Typically, faculty can only serve as advisors for up to two students per semester.
+Since EcoStudio runs more like a typical course with consistent in-person time, we are able to serve as faculty advisors for more than two students.

 Where can I find an internship?
 The EcoStudio will post positions for the following semester on the Projects page around registration time and open up a window of time (usually a week) when students can apply.
 We also post opportunties on our Other Interships page.
 Students should also look for internship opportunties that are posted on the ENEC undergrad listserv.
 If you would like to join this listserv, contact one of the ENEC undergraduate advisers.

 What's the difference between a mentor, client, and advisor?
 In the context of the EcoStudio, a mentor refers to the person at your internship that you interact with most frequently.
 You can think of them as your employer, and, ideally, they will help you develop professionally over the course of your internship.
 We use the term client for independent research projects.
 The client is the person who has requested student assistance with a given project.
 You will meet with your client from time to time to ensure that you are on track to deliver what was asked of you for your project.
 A faculty advisor is the person who is ultimately responsible for the academic component of your experience.
 In an internship, your advisor is there to ensure that things are going smoothly and to assist when needed.
 In an independent research project, your advisor will be available to help answer technical questions and provide feedback on your deliverables.
-Note that for your application, you will need to list a faculty reference.
+Note that for your EcoStudio application, you will need to list a faculty reference.
 This just needs to be a faculty person that knows you well enough to vouch for you.

 Can non-ENEC majors apply for internships through the EcoStudio?
 YES!
-We love students from all majors and from any background, because diversity breeds innovation.
+We welcome students from all majors and from any background, because diversity breeds innovation.
 Check with your department to see if they have a course listing for internships that you may be able to use.
 Apply today.

 What resources are available through the EcoStudio?
 We have three computer workstations for GIS work, Matlab programming, and other data processing.
 The EcoStudio is set up in an incubator lab style for collaborative learning and project research.
 White boards are placed strategically around the Studio.
 A LCD TV monitor with computer are available for videoconferencing, projecting presentations, and group discussion around data.
 We also have a OneCard keyreader for the door, so that you can use the space after hours.
 Stop by to visit and see for yourself.

 What are the EcoStudio hours each semester?
 Our regular hours vary by semester, but you can check the calendar posted on the door.
 EcoStudio staff will be in touch regularly to ensure that things are working smoothly, and to let everyone know about EcoStudio availability.
-EcoStudio hours will be set at the beginning of the semester at days/times that accommodate the greatest number of students, and we typically have two different meeting days/times.
+We typically have two different meeting days/times, typically on Mondays around lunch time.
 You pick the session that works best for you, and if you need to switch sessions in a given week, no problem!

 Is there any funding available for unpaid internships?
 While internships provide amazing work experience, they are often unfunded and can force students to choose between a paid part-time position or career-building internship.
 EcoStudio, from time to time, may be able to offer need-based funding thanks to the generous support of IE, and here are some resources that may help you find some funding from alternate sources: